codedeviate/phptesting/README.md

 - THIS IS A TEST PROJECT NOT INTENDED FOR PRODUCTION USE.
 ```

-A testing environment for CLI on most of the recent php versions and some older onces as well.
+A testing environment for CLI on most of the recent PHP versions and some older ones as well.

 It also provides an external port so that browser testing can be done as well.

-The internal port is 80 for all sub environments.
-Respective external port can be found [here](#exposed-ports)
+The internal port is 80 for all sub-environments.
+The respective external port can be found [here](#exposed-ports)

 ## package.json???
 Just to mess with some purists we've used npm.